Get

 What Foods Help Dogs Express Their Anal Glands?

 If frequent manual expression of your dog’s anal glands isn’t your cup of tea, adding a bit of fiber (found in canned pumpkin, for example) to their diet may be able to help.
 It can bulk up a dog’s bowel movement to help naturally put more pressure on the anal glands when they poop.
-However, always talk to your vet before adding any high-fiber foods or fiber supplements to your dog’s diet.
+However, always talk to a vet before adding any high-fiber foods or fiber supplements to your dog’s diet.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!